abc1199281/DSP_lab/Readme.md

 ## Recommendation Welcome
 This is my side project to verify some DSP Theorem.
 Recommendation to this repo is very wellcome!
-If you have any idea about this repo, just send your precious recommendation to me (powei@cssp.cn.nctu.edu.tw).
+If you have any idea about this repo, just send your precious recommendation to me (poweihuang.ece06g@nctu.edu.tw).
 Thanks a lot.

 ## Recommended Book List and Reference